-High School Planning Conferences
+8th Grade High School Planning Conferences at

-Our 8th Grade High School Planning Conferences will take place during November, December, January, and February.
+Our 8th Grade High School Planning Conferences will take place at J.R.
+Gerritts Middle School during November, December, January, and February.
 These meetings are different from traditional parent-teacher conferences—they focus on each student’s personal growth, career exploration, and transition planning for high school.
 During the conference, students will lead a conversation supported by a school counselor, highlighting their academic progress, strengths, interests, Xello career assessment results, and future goals.
 This is a chance to explore high school course options and how they align with post-secondary plans.
 These conferences are designed to give parents valuable insight into their child’s development and to help students build a meaningful direction for their future.
 Parents play an essential role in the process, contributing to a supportive and collaborative planning experience.
 Together, we make the difference!

 • Build a positive and meaningful dialogue between home and school